shevisj/Planet-Resource/README.md

 ## Running Simulations

 Run `make run-sims` to run all simulations.
-Optionally include `SIMFILES` to run a specific simulation.
+Optionally include `SIM` to run a specific simulation.

 ## Testing

 Run `make test`.
+Optionally include `TESTFILE` to run a specific test.